TravelJoy logo

 Personal Data of Children

-If you are a California resident, you have the rights set forth in this section.
-Please see the “Exercising Your Rights under the State Privacy Laws” section below for instructions regarding how to exercise these rights.
-Please note that we may process Personal Data of our customers’ end users or employees in connection with our provision of certain services to our customers.
+If you reside in certain U.S. states such as California, Colorado, Connecticut, Delaware, Iowa, Maryland, Minnesota, Montana, Nebraska, New Hampshire, New Jersey, Oregon, Tennessee, Texas, Utah, and Virginia you may have certain rights afforded to you (as described below) depending on your state of residence.
+Please see the "Exercising Your Rights under U.S. State Privacy Laws" section below for instructions regarding how to exercise these rights.
+Please note that we may process Personal Data of our customers' end users or employees in connection with our provision of certain services to our customers.
 If we are processing your Personal Data as a service provider, you should contact the entity that collected your Personal Data in the first instance to address your rights with respect to such data.
-Additionally, please note that these rights are subject to certain conditions and exceptions under applicable law, which may permit or require us to deny your request.
+Please note that your rights may be subject to certain conditions or exceptions in accordance applicable U.S. State Privacy Laws.

 Access